-The reporting entity of the District is based upon criteria set forth by GASB Statement No. 14, The Financial Reporting Entity; as amended by GASB Statement No. 39, Component Units.
+The reporting entity of the District is based upon criteria set forth by GASB.
 The financial reporting entity consists of the primary government, organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.